Skip to content

 How Often is Property Tax in Virginia Assessed?

 State laws require the assessment of all properties for taxation at 100% of market value annually or biannually, depending on the local government's decision.
 In some cases, population thresholds determine the frequency of these assessments.
 The laws allow a maximum of six years between reassessment for counties and four years for cities.
-The assessors in the counties and cities are in charge of the assessment and thus determine the market value.
+The assessors in the towns and counties are in charge of the assessment and thus determine the market value.

 The process of assessment involves the following steps: